1. Help Center

 Looking backwards, you can see the actual attendance numbers of past events.
 This will help you determine your busiest webinar days so you can schedule and market your content accordingly.

-This graph offers a comprehensive overview of how many visitors landed on your registration page, how many registered, and how many attended.
+This graph offers a comprehensive overview of how many visitors landed on your registration page, how many registered, how many attended, and how many completed your webinar, per your requirements.
 If you’d like to see your conversion numbers here as well, see this article to set that up.

 From here, you can easily see which type is most popular.
 For example, if you are wondering whether you should enable the just-in-time option, you can try it out for 2 to 4 weeks and decide based on your attendance numbers.